pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit define-skeleton-move-with-keys >}}

-If you build this now, our new code does not run.
+If you click the green flag now, our new code does not run.
 This is because what we've done so far is like making a script in Scratch with _no hat block_ on top.
 In Scratch we would attach a _when green flag clicked_ hat block on top of our script.
 In Pytch, we do something very